 First Impressions Fuji XT2

 It’s here, it’s finally here.
-After months of anticipation and research it’s finally arrived.
-Now before I start this post I must inform you that this isn’t a full on review about the Fuji XT2 but more why I decided to purchase it over the stiff competition (such as the Sony A7 range) and why it’s a worth while investment to a full frame SLR photographer like myself.
+After months of anticipation and research, it’s finally arrived.
+Now before I start this post I must inform you that this isn’t a full-on review about the Fuji XT2 but more why I decided to purchase it in 2016, over the stiff competition (such as the Sony A7 range) and why it’s a worthwhile investment to a full-frame SLR photographer like myself for professional photography.

 Over time and after a few trips I realised it was time to replace the EM10 with something a little more serious.
 A little more capable.
 So the options to me were either the Sony A7 or the Fuji XT2 (and before you jump on me I’m aware there’s a lot of options out there that could rival my 2 choices but after loads or reading these were the final two in the race that suited me personally).

-To cut to the chase the deal breaker with the Sony A7 and A7ii, no matter how many boxes they ticked was the lenses are huge.
-So big that I just didn’t see the point of owning it when I may as well just carrying on with my Canon 6D.
+To cut to the chase the deal-breaker with the Sony A7 and A7ii, no matter how many boxes they ticked was the lenses are huge.
+So big that I just didn’t see the point of owning it when I may as well just carry on with my Canon 6D.
 So I swung toward the Fuji and started doing some serious research into the system.

 I’ve had this thing for 2 days and shot only around 10 frames, but it feels amazing.
-With a handful of projects in the pipeline I’ll be writing a more comprehensive review with images and details explanations, but for now here’s a little snap of my brother Hakan just after we enjoyed a glorious breakfast at The Book Club in Shoreditch.
+With a handful of street photography projects in the pipeline I’ll be writing a more comprehensive review with images and details explanations, but for now, here’s a little snap of Hax just after we enjoyed a glorious breakfast at The Book Club in Shoreditch.
 Straight out of camera the JPEGS are gorgeous.
 I thought it was a myth, but it’s not.
 They are delicious.